 Amidst other things, I have Asperger's syndrome.
 It is not the only thing that defines me & I usually don't mind having it.
+In my case I don't have too much trouble making good friends.
 In many ways I think it helps me be the smart, creative, gifted person I am.
 Symptoms of this disorder include rigid thinking, hyper-focusing, some level of social impairment, and special interests that we often have an extensive knowledge of.
 As a matter of fact Asperger's has been nicknamed the "Little Professor Syndrome" because kids on the spectrum often know so much about these interests and could talk for hours about them.
 I believe I have above average IQ in a few areas, for instance I am very creative and a musical wizard, good at working with computer programs and online applications, I express myself very well in writing, I know a lot about rocks and minerals, I am good at art and making necklaces!
 I am also quite the comedian and have many jokes memorized!
 But IQ is not everything just ask your pets!
 They don't give a damn if your no Einstein!
 The value of a person lies more in their capacity to love.
 I'm the "kind kind" of rebel and there is so much more great things about me!
 Sometimes I deal with the nonverbal aspect of autism, for instance instead of saying excuse me when somebody is standing in my way I might awkwardly eek my way past.
-I am being more aware of this and how to speak up for myself.
+I am becoming more aware of this and how to speak up for myself.
 I don't always pick up on sarcasm but most of the time I know.
 I might react to a joke as if it were a serious comment even if a part of my brain registers that it is a joke.
 I have a hard time with romantic relationships even though I am usually quite the considerate gentleman; I'm just not what you'd call a pick-up-artist (probably a good thing haha!)
 And I might be a little more reserved in the romantic sense at first.
 I don't cheat and I have always felt like I had a dog-like loyalty.
 I am still learning though and it is a fact: nobody's perfect.